Release Date: 3/6/2012

 It was obvious in ME2 how choices carried over, but ME3 is huge.
 Main characters will die, some that died in the last games will make an impact on how ME3 turns out.
 Instead of going around recruiting people like the last two games you are recruiting entire war assets for the war on the Reapers.
 You are trying to bring whole nations together and making huge decisions that will impact the galaxy for the rest of time.
 Things like whether or not you should cure the Krogan genophage, help the Council, help Cerberus, or just say screw it and make everyone’s lives hell.
 You have the choices here and they will make you think a lot.
 Never before in a shooter have I cared about seeing certain races die or get hit.
 Seeing the Turian homeworld Palaven getting creamed left me feeling sad and determined to make choices that helped them.
 In this game, some civilizations actually get wiped out due to your choices.
 Some are just as subtle as helping someone out on the Citadel with a side mission that decides whether the Elcor, Hanar, Batarian, and Volus survive or not.
 This game is that big and bold.

 Aside from the obvious story, the gameplay has improved a lot.
 The action and shooting are more refined and feel better.
-There are whole new weapons, cover system, as well as a dodge and roll mechanic that comes in handy.
+There are whole new weapons, a cover system, as well as a dodge and roll mechanic that comes in handy.
 Everything just feels tight and weapons hit heavy.
 Speaking of weapons you can now customize them by adding mods to improve damage, stability, accuracy, and even clip capacity.
-You can now buy mods through shops on the Citadel from the Normandy instead of running around on every planet trying to get what you need.
+You can now buy mods through shops on the Citadel from Normandy instead of running around on every planet trying to get what you need.
 You can also buy armor and have more customization options for your character which is very welcome.
 You also can’t carry every weapon with you anymore.
 I guess with was to balance the game more.
 Each weapon you have will add weight which can be reduced by upgrading weapons.
-Carrying every weapon with you will slow you down and reduce recharge speed of biotic powers so choose carefully.
+Carrying every weapon with you will slow you down and reduce the recharge speed of biotic powers so choose carefully.

 The overall structure of the game is just more streamlined and less messy and annoying.
 Small side missions usually are stuck to the Citadel where you have to find an item for someone during space exploration.
 Exploration in space still isn’t fun, but it’s a lot better than scanning every damn planet for resources.
 They have completely scrapped this time around so everything is just bought with credits which are how it originally should have been.
 You can still scan, but you do it on the map and EDI will tell you if she found something.
 Certain planets will have a war asset or an item someone on the Citadel is looking for.
 If you scan too much the Reapers will come after you and you have to high tail it out of the system before they catch you and come back after a mission has been completed.